openmatching/frost-custody/README.md

 **Q: How do I recover keys?**

-A: Keep 3 master seeds + list of passphrases.
+A: Keep 3 HSM backups + list of passphrases.
 Re-run DKG for each passphrase (deterministic).

 **Q: Is this production-ready?**